miguel-magallanes/last-visited/README.md

 Last Visited is a simple web app that allows users to keep track of websites they want to remember to visit.
 It records the number of times a user has visited a particular website and the last time they visited it.

-## Features

-- Add new websites to the list organized by category
-- View the list of websites and their visit counts
-- See the last time a website was visited

 ## Technologies Used

 ### Backend